 Take the original subpoena and the 3 copies to the court.
 A designated court officer must sign the subpoena before it is valid.
-If the subpoena follows the court's rules and the court officer is satisfied with it, they will sign it, and give you back the original and all of the copies except for one.
-This one will remain on the court file.
+If the subpoena follows the court's rules and the court officer is satisfied with it, they will sign it, and give you back all of the copies.
+The original will remain on the court file.
 This is called ‘issuing’ the subpoena.

 Subpoenas must be personally served on the person or organization that you are requiring to come to court.
 This means that you must arrange for someone, other than yourself, to hand-deliver the subpoena into the hands of the person being subpoenaed.

 You cannot use registered mail or a courier, or fax the person who you have subpoenaed, when personal service is required.

 Personal service means that a literate adult (a person over 19 who can read and write) must hand the documents to the person being subpoenaed.
 You cannot serve any documents, including subpoenas, relating to your own file.

 It is best that a process server be hired to serve court documents whenever possible.
 Process servers are:

 used to dealing with parties who do not want to be served

 familiar with Affidavits of Delivery (see below)